Medical Office Pharmacology: Review For Medical Assistant Students and Professionals

 Smallest unit for volume is minim

-Caregivers should not converse during medication administration, and rather, concentrate on the task on hand, because attentiveness is the most important aspect of safety, then watch the patient carefully for signs and symptoms of an allergic reaction or other complications.
-Everything must then be charted accurately into the patient's record and initialed, but only after the medication has been administered.
+Caregivers, which includes medical assistants, should not converse during medication administration and rather, concentrate on the task on hand, because attentiveness is the most important aspect of safety, then watch the patient carefully for signs and symptoms of an allergic reaction or other complications.
+Everything must then be charted accurately into the patient's record and initialed, but only after the medication has been administered and the patient was observed for reactions.

 Do YOU know the answers to the following?